99points/astrojs-event-template/README.md

 This project is an event website template built using Astro 3.0 and TailwindCSS.
 It provides a modern, responsive design ideal for showcasing events, concerts, and festivals.
 The template is easy to customize and deploy, making it a great starting point for any event-based web project.

+You can find this template available at [Astro Official Themes](https://portal.astro.build/themes/astroevent-landing-page/) page.

 ## Features

 - **Modern Design**: Sleek and contemporary design based on a template by Denanda Prayoga.